-Stevenson House is the Sixth Form building and will be staffed throughout the day until 5.00pm, and 4.30pm on Fridays.
-Students can stay until these times to study if the building is staffed.
+Stevenson House is the Sixth Form building and will be staffed during the school day.
+Students can study in the building if it is staffed.

 9.1 CCTV

 CCTV cameras are installed in Room 3, the Common Room and front door to support safety of all.
 If students have any safety concerns, they are be advised to go to an area with cameras.
 Students instructed that the school site, including Stevenson House, is only for current students of Hollygirt school and Sixth Form.
 Friends and exstudents are not permitted to enter.
 Students are not to share the door access code with anyone or to open the front door to strangers, or friends who do not attend Hollygirt School.
 For further information, please refer to the school's CCTV Policy.